sierra-zero/FocusEngine/README.md

 ## What is worse in this fork?

-Android and mobile support, different languages, Universal Windows Platform support.
+Android/mobile support, different languages, and Universal Windows Platform support.
 I also work very little with DirectX, which is maintained just for the editor.
 Some changes I make to improve Vulkan might cause a (hopefully minor) bug in the DirectX API, which will be of low priority to fix.
 Vulkan isn't as fully featured as DirectX yet, so GPU instancing doesn't work on Vulkan (although you may find the ModelBatcher works in many cases).

 Creating templates with this fork is semi broken (you'll get an error, but it still gets created).
 Just browse for it next time you open Focus.
 There is an issue for it on the issues tab.